cockroachdb/docs/v2.0/training/index.md

 - **Understanding the architecture**
 - **Operational basics**

-The modules build on each other, so it important to complete them in order.
+The modules build on each other, so it's important to complete them in order.
 As you go, feel free to ask questions on our pubic [Gitter chat channel](https://gitter.im/cockroachdb/cockroach) or [support forum](https://forum.cockroachlabs.com/).

-{{site.data.alerts.callout_success}}If you're interested in more detailed training around deploying, monitoring, troubleshooting, and maintaining CockroachDB, please <strong><a href="https://goo.gl/forms/UmtasgsYrBgQrrKl1">let us know</a></strong>.{{site.data.alerts.end}}
+Once you've finished, [let us know if you are interested in more detailed training](https://goo.gl/forms/UmtasgsYrBgQrrKl1) on deploying, monitoring, troubleshooting, and maintaining CockroachDB.

 ## What's First?